zchen15/CGDesigner/README.md

 ```

 ### Filtering designs
 The following example shows how to filter and analyze cgRNA sequences with the `analysis` submodule.
+These operations are run locally, but can be submitted to the cluster as a bash script.

 ```
 # download results and filter by prediction